M-1 motorway (Pakistan): History

+New Toll Plaza

+In 2016, the old toll plaza in Srinagar Highway was demolished with a new toll plaza made.
+This toll plaza was still relatively small.
+But soon, another new, bigger toll plaza was made for M-1.
+The old toll plaza in Srinagar Highway was demolished due to high traffic and volume.

 Route

 The M-1 originates northeast of Peshawar at the junction with the Peshawar Ring Road.
 It then crosses over the Kabul River in an eastern direction passing the cities of Charsadda, Risalpur, Swabi, and Rashakai before crossing the Indus River.
-The M-1 leaves Khyber Pakhtunkhwa province and enters into Punjab province, where it passes through Attock, Burhan, and Hasan Abdal.
+The M-1 leaves Khyber Pakhtunkhwa and enters into Punjab province after crossing the Indus River, where it passes through Attock, Burhan, and Hasan Abdal.
 The M-1 terminates near Islamabad as a continuation of the M-2 motorway.

 The whole stretch of the M-1 consists of six lanes, with a number of rest stops along the route.
-The M-1 has 14 interchanges - at Airport Link Road, Islamabad, AWT/ Sanjiani/ Paswal, Burma Bhatar, Burhan (Hassan Abadal/ Kamra), Hazara Expressway (E-35), Ghazi, Chachh, Sawabi, Rashakai, Charsadda, the Peshawar Northern Bypass and Peshawar Ring Road.
+The M-1 has 14 interchanges - at Airport Link Road, Islamabad, AWT/ Sanjiani/ Paswal, Burma Bhatar, Burhan (Hassan Abadal/ Kamra), Hazara Expressway (E-35), Ghazi, Chachh, Sawabi, Misri Banda, Rashakai, Charsadda, the Peshawar Northern Bypass and Peshawar Ring Road.
 At Brahma Bahtar Interchange, the Brahma Bahtar-Yarik Motorway leads towards Dera Ismail Khan.

 There are three major bridges along the route along the Haro, Indus and Kabul rivers, 18 flyovers, 27 small bridges, 137 underpasses and 571 culverts.
 10 service areas (five on the each side of the motorway) are present along the route.
+The route also travels over the Ghazi Barotha canal that provides water to the Ghazi-Barotha Hydropower Project.